-I am frequently asked to distill the key steps of Business Process Reengineering (BPR) into high level conceptual sound bites when discussing BPR with an organization’s management team.
+I am frequently asked to distill the key steps of Business Process Reengineering (BPR) and process reengineering into high level conceptual sound bites when discussing BPR with an organization’s management team.
 This is particularly important in order to have the right level of conversation with senior management and leadership.
 And, at that level, the conversation inevitably (and appropriately) gravitates to the relationship between BPR and the organization's business strategy.

 This post presents a sound bite of the six key steps of BPR – important and useful content on its own.
 And, it provides the context for the discussion at the end of the post of the relationship between BPR and organizational strategy.